Close Menu

 Final Thoughts

-And if a gust of wind (or any other chaos) interrupts the lesson?
 Even better.
-That’s life teaching them something no classroom ever could: how to laugh, adapt, and keep going.
+That’s life teaching them something no classroom ever could: how to laugh, shake it off, and keep going.

 Share.
 Facebook Pinterest LinkedIn Copy Link